Create effective assistive technology solutions to help diverse learners succeed

 UC Santa Cruz - Silicon Valley Extension now offers a 3-unit online course titled “Assistive Technology for Learning Differences”.
 It’s part of UCSC Extension's Educational Therapy Certificate Program.
 You do not need to apply for admission to take UCSC Extension courses, and because it's online, you don't need to live in Silicon Valley.

 For the full course description and registration webpage, see:

 I've been asked several questions about the course (which I've nicknamed "AT4LD"), so I decided to summarize the most-requested information in this standalone website separate from my own (www.TechPotential.net) or the Extension's (www.UCSC-Extension.edu).

-The course was specifically designed for Educational Therapists – highly-trained education professionals skilled in academic assessment, instructional intervention, and program planning for children and adults with learning challenges, typically working one-on-one or in small group settings.
+The course is designed around the needs of Educational Therapists – highly-trained education professionals skilled in academic assessment, instructional intervention, and program planning for children and adults with learning challenges, typically working with clients one-on-one or in small group settings.
 For more about the Educational Therapy profession, please visit:

 Association of Educational Therapists (AET) website: www.aetonline.org/

 AET Mission Statement: www.aetonline.org/index.php/about/statement-of-commitment-mission-statement/

 AT4LD is also designed to assist teachers, learning specialists, other education professionals, and parents – in essence, anyone who teaches, works with, or supports the 1-in-5 students with brain-based learning difficulties, and who wants guidance on how to help these students with technology.